 If the cable length cannot be adjusted to specification, consult a Yamaha dealer.

-- 5. Tighten the locknut at the clutch lever. - 6.
+- 6. Tighten the locknut at the clutch lever. - 7.
+Slide the rubber cover back to its original position. - 8.
 Turn in the adjusting bolt at the rear brake caliper by hand until it feels tight, then turn it out